Gamar-Rahman/AWS-ALB-Path-Based-Routing/README.md

 ### Introduction
 This project demonstrates how to implement Path-Based Routing using AWS Application Load Balancer (ALB) to distribute traffic across multiple backend services.
-It simulates a real-world scenario where different application paths (e.g., /app1, /app2) are routed to different EC2 instances.
+It simulates a real-world scenario where different application paths are routed to different EC2 instances.

 ### Key Concepts